broemere/video-vise/README.md

 # VideoVise

-A simple GUI tool to batch-convert image sequences (AVI/TIFF) into lossless MKV videos using FFmpeg, with built-in validation and un-compression back to AVI.
+A simple GUI tool to batch-convert image sequences (AVI/TIFF) into lossless MKV videos using FFmpeg, with built-in validation and uncompression back to AVI.

 ---